arcanecode/DataFabricator/Documentation/New-FabricatedEmployeeRecord.md

 ## DESCRIPTION

+If your company is like mine, the employees are far too embarrased to admit working there.
-Generates the data to create an employee record, as defined in the output area.
+In order not to drive employee morale even lower than it is, you can use this cmdlet to fabricate the data to create a fake employee record, with properties as defined in the output area.

 ## EXAMPLES